The Covert Comic Home Page

 All because a girl

-Declines to be amorous
+Declines to get amorous

 *